VivoVinco/Pandas-Python-Library-for-Beginners/README.md

 **Task 5:** Calculate mean & cumulative sum.
 Determine minimum & maximum values.

-**Task 6:** String operations such as converting to uppercase letters , lowercase letters, swap case, finding the length of a string, splitting strings and detecting unique values.
+**Task 6:** String operations such as converting to uppercase letters , lowercase letters, finding the length of a string, splitting strings and detecting unique values.